samerfarida/secure-bash-macos-ebook/ebook/appendices/100_A_cheatsheet.md

 # Appendix A: Bash Scripting Cheat Sheet

 A quick-reference guide for writing and debugging Bash scripts on macOS.
+This cheat sheet focuses on practical patterns used in enterprise macOS management and security automation.

 ## Variables